Bernese Mountain Dog

 The Berner is an affectionate, intelligent, and alert dog.
-He's also gentle, calm, and tolerant.
-He likes to be with his family and thrives when he's included in family activities.
-His large size is one of his most notable features, and of course early training is essential to teach him how to behave properly in the house and with people.
-Slow to mature, he reaches his adult size long before he reaches mental maturity.
+They're also gentle, calm, and tolerant.
+They like to be with family and thrive when included in family activities.
+Their large size is one of his most notable features, and of course early training is essential to teach them how to behave properly in the house and with people.
+Slow to mature, they reach adult size long before they reache mental maturity.

-The Berner is protective of his family, though he isn't usually aggressive.
-He can be aloof with strangers and generally a bit shy, so exposing the Berner puppy to a wide variety of people, animals, and situations is important.
+The Berner is protective of family, though aren't usually aggressive.
+They can be aloof with strangers and generally a bit shy, so exposing the Berner puppy to a wide variety of people, animals, and situations is important.

-Berners are generally healthy, but like all breeds, they're prone to certain health conditions.
+Berners sometimes have health issues due to irresponsible breeding.
 Not all Berners will get any or all of these diseases, but it's important to be aware of them if you're considering this breed.

 - Cancer: Various forms of cancer afflict a large number of Bernese Mountain Dogs and can cause early death.
 Symptoms include abnormal swelling of a sore or bump, sores that don't heal, bleeding from any body opening, and difficulty with breathing or elimination.
 Treatments for cancer include chemotherapy, surgery, and medications.